Asifkhan127001/Bugbounty/Bug_Bonty_Guide/Owasp_top_10/Username-enumeration.md

  ## Username enumeration via account lock

   1. First try to loging show Invalid username or password
-  2. Loging page to worng username and password and burp request and sand intruder and add username password add $$
+  2. Loging page to worng username and password and burp request and sand intruder and set paylods in username password add $$

   ## EXAMPLE